cosinekitty/astronomy/source/c/README.md

 Given a time of observation, calculates the Moon's position as a vector.
 The vector gives the location of the Moon's center relative to the Earth's center with x-, y-, and z-components measured in astronomical units.

+This algorithm is based on Nautical Almanac Office's *Improved Lunar Ephemeris* of 1954, which in turn derives from E. W. Brown's lunar theories from the early twentieth century.
+It is adapted from Turbo Pascal code from the book [Astronomy on the Personal Computer](https://www.springer.com/us/book/9783540672210) by Montenbruck and Pfleger.

 **Returns:**  The Moon's position as a vector in J2000 Cartesian equatorial coordinates.